Apress/pro-asp.net-core-6/typos.md

 ***

+**Chapter 14**

+The examples that start on page 311 are not correctly updated for the introduction of the minimal API and do not properly explain endpoint routing.

+(Thanks to Oleksandr Shuryha for reporting this problem)

+***

 **Chapter 15**

 Figure 15-2 and the text that describes it refers to `Microsoft.Hosting.Lifetime`, which refers to a configuration setting from an earlier version of ASP.NET Core.